-The Open Government plan outlines how we will move forward with openness at OPM.
-We have established a governance structure that includes Senior Leadership and their respective representatives (Core Team) to develop and implement this plan and to insure accountability and the sustainability of transparency, participation, and collaboration at our agency.
-Five component teams will be developed to support the core team: Management, Policy, and Sustainability; the Flagship Initiative; Data, Information, and Privacy; Communication, Collaboration, and Education; and Evaluation.
-Aligned with our mission, vision, and values, together these components and all of our employees will guide the culture shift necessary at OPM.
+This Open Government plan outlines how we will move forward with openness at OPM.
+We have established a governance structure that includes Senior Leadership and their respective representatives (the Core Team) to develop and implement this plan and to ensure accountability and the sustainability of transparency, participation, and collaboration at our agency.
+Five component teams will be developed to support the Core Team: Management, Policy, and Sustainability; the Flagship Initiative; Data, Information, and Privacy; Communication, Collaboration, and Education; and Evaluation.
+Aligned with our mission, vision, and values, together these teams and all of our employees will guide the culture shift necessary at OPM.